AKSW/TripleCheckMate/README.md

 In the future it will be shipped with an h2 database inside the war file as a ready to go tool but till then you can also use MySQL or (hopefully) any JDBC enabled database.
 The default database file is in war/db/database.default.sql

+See the project wiki for more installation details: https://github.com/AKSW/TripleCheckMate/wiki

 The software was built with Google Web Toolkit https://developers.google.com/web-toolkit/